HenriqueAssumpcao/SentiMentalHealth/README.md

 The main goal of this repository is reproducibility, and so we succinctly describe the pipeline one should follow to reproduce our results.
 1. Run the [REDDIT_SCRAPPER](REDDIT_SCRAPPER.ipynb) notebook.
 We recommend running this locally, since Google Colab doesn't handle asynchronous functions all that well.
 This can take a while since subreddits like r/depression contain a significant amount of threads.

-    *Alternatively*, you can download the compressed dataset files from the authors' OneCloud drives:
+    *Alternatively*, you can download the compressed dataset files from the authors' OneCloud drive:
     * [r/Anxiety](https://ufmgbr-my.sharepoint.com/:u:/g/personal/murai_ufmg_br/EdcIY6UHxPZIhr9sszKIk_8BFV21SzVQYjmdDJWyvKTdtw?e=eEr8lR)
     * [r/bipolar](https://ufmgbr-my.sharepoint.com/:u:/g/personal/murai_ufmg_br/Ed6UrGbsGK9AhFgSxFfYum0BFoz_GPaN3_H1D6PRpD9hSw?e=bu80dW)
     * [r/depression](https://ufmgbr-my.sharepoint.com/:u:/g/personal/murai_ufmg_br/Eedv1m0ihBBGq9kvxDJCHWUBqVVQYyqEGda7yduI9udc2w?e=I9Phj0)